Skip to content

 ▶️ valet self build

-Index all the command and libraries present in the valet user directory and installation directory.
+Index all the command and libraries present in the valet extensions directory and installation directory.

 This command can be used to re-build the menu / help / options / arguments in case you have modified, added or removed a Valet command definition.